lingolin-xyz/lingolin-xyz/README.md

 ## Website Stack:

-- NextJS,
-- TailwindCSS,
-- Shadcnui,
+- Frontend stuff with NextJS, TailwindCSS, Shadcnui, Framer-motion
-- Framer-motion,
-- Wagmi,
-- Privy,
-- Nillion,
+- Wagmi for contracts interaction and wallate balance reading
+- Privy: auth, social login, user management, wallet linking
+- Nillion's SecretVault as the database: Credits are _secret_ and all translations are stored there too.
-- App Router,
+- NextJS App Router for POST and GET API endpoints
-- Gemini AI,
+- Gemini Flash: speech-to-text, transcriptions, vision to read images
-- Nil AI,
+- Nil AI: as part of the translation process
-- 0x for Swaps,
+- 0x for Swaps between $MON and $USDC
-- Stripe integration,
+- Stripe integration for non-crypto natives
 - Alchemy, as a secondary RPC if the official one is down,
 - Deployed on Vercel